-Pompeii: House of the Vettii

-Tangier: inside a Medina House "We must begin by taking note of the countries and climates in which homes are to be built if our designs for them are to be correct.
+Tangier: inside a Medina House

+"We must begin by taking note of the countries and climates in which homes are to be built if our designs for them are to be correct.
 One type of house seems appropriate for Egypt, another for Spain...one still different for Rome...It is obvious that design for homes ought to conform to diversities of climate."

-Vitruvius, Architect 1st century BCE Primitive Architecture and Climate 1960 Despite meager resources, primitive people have designed dwellings that successfully meet the severest climate problems.
-These simple shelters often outperform the structures of present-day architects by James Marston Fitch and Daniel P. Branch This is the required reading that accompanies today's lecture.
-SILENT SPRING The CLASSIC that LAUNCHED the ENVIRONMENTAL MOVEMENT RACHEL CARSON This book launched environmental consciousness in the 20th century.
+Vitruvius, Architect 1st century BCE

+Primitive Architecture and Climate

+Despite meager resources, primitive people have designed dwellings that successfully meet the severest climate problems.
+These simple shelters often outperform the structures of present-day architects by James Marston Fitch and Daniel P. Branch the ENVIRONMENTAL MOVEMENT

+This is the required reading that accompanies today's lecture.

+SILENT SPRING The CLASSIC that LAUNCHED

+RACHEL CARSON

+This book launched environmental consciousness in the 20th century.

 Rachel Carson connected the negative health impact of DDT (pesticide) on human health.

 Surprisingly before that time people didn't appreciate that you sprayed it on plants, it rained, the rainwater entered the ground, ended up in ponds, cattle drank the water, and people ingested DDT.

-1963 Victor Olgyay establishes the relationship between original indigenous practices, building form, climate (based on Fitch and Branch) and human comfort.
+Victor Olgyay establishes the relationship between original indigenous practices, building form, climate (based on Fitch and Branch) and human comfort.

-2015 The second environmental movement demanded a reprint to the out of print original text.
+The second environmental movement demanded a reprint to the out of print original text.

 Olgyay's basic ideas about climate and its relationship to HUMAN COMFORT were to become the basis for thinking in current sustainable design.
-BY VICTOR OLGYAY NEW AND EXPANDED EDITION

 Victor Olgyay, 1963, introduced the concept of the COMFORT ZONE.

 There is little point of saving energy if the building is not comfortable for the occupants.

 You can have reasonable comfort without heating or AC.